-The Stoics knew that people are innately eager to move on from difficult situations in order to avoid the pain of it.
+The Stoics knew that people were innately eager to move on from difficult situations to avoid their pain.
 However, to do so successfully, they discovered, the suffering person must not run away from the situation but embrace what has happened.

 Some things are rushing into existence, others out of it.
 Some of what now exists is already gone.
 Change and flux constantly remake the world, just as the incessant progression of time remakes eternity. — Marcus Aurelius, Meditations